wehr-to/netmiko-ops-scripts/Do's-And-Dont's/Dont's.md

 3: Do not ignore return codes or command output
-- If a command fails and you do not check you will never know if you do not error check, you will not have credibility
+- If a command fails and you do not check you will never know if you do not error check, this makes you look not so great

 4: Don’t Run Code Without if __name__ == "__main__" Block
 Your script is now safe and modular